analytiq-hub/sigagent.github.io/reinforcement_learning/_posts/2021-02-13-introduction_to_reinforcement_learning.md

 \end{align}
 $$

+This is possible to do because policies can be defined picking an action state by state.
 Then, using the Bellman equation
 $$
 \begin{align}
 V_\pi(s) = \int_a \pi(a \vert s) Q_\pi(s, a) da